 Earning candy, like money, requires effort, and the harder you work, the more you’ll bring in.

 Even though Butterfingers were my favorite candy on the planet, my brothers didn’t like them, so they were worthless in trades.
 Just because something is valuable to one person doesn’t give it real-world value, and this is still very much true today.

 The day after Halloween, my school would collect candy for a local charity that distributed our donations to homeless kids.
 Growing up with this tradition led me to value sharing some of my adult income with others.
 The feeling of giving to charity and knowing you’re doing good is something that stayed with me from a young age.

 In exchange for making our costumes and chaperoning us on Halloween night, my parents always requested a few of their favorite pieces of candy out of our stuffed pillowcases.
-Instead of paying candy to my parents, today I pay taxes to the government.
-Nothing good comes for free!
+Today, instead of paying candy to my parents, I pay taxes to the government.
+That’s another important component of financial literacy for both kids and adults: Nothing good comes for free!

 If I went trick-or-treating without a plan, I ended up in neighborhoods without much candy, climbing up steep driveways for a packet of Nerds.
-As an adult, plans are still important to achieve my financial goals.
-I learned that if there is something you really want to attain, whether it’s a packet of candy or a new car, setting goals is what drives you forward.
+As an adult, I find that plans are still important to achieve my financial goals.
+I learned that if there is something you really want to attain, whether it’s a packet of candy or a new car, setting goals and making plans are what drive you forward.